-6.23 Spatial Objectives 1, 2, 3, 4, 8 and 15 are expected to have minor negative effects in relation to SA objectives 7 (Historic Environment), 8 (Natural Environment, 9 (Landscape), 10 (Water Resources) and 14 (Climate Change) as additional housing and economic development could have adverse impacts on local habitats, heritage assets, Table 6.3: Summary of SA findings for Policy 1 local landscape and their settings and the availability of water depending on the scale and location of development.
+6.23 Spatial Objectives 1, 2, 3, 4, 8 and 15 are expected to have minor negative effects in relation to SA objectives 7 (Historic Environment), 8 (Natural Environment, 9 (Landscape), 10 (Water Resources) and 14 (Climate Change) as additional housing and economic development could have adverse impacts on local habitats, heritage assets, local landscape and their settings and the availability of water depending on the scale and location of development.
 Additionally, the increase in impermeable surfaces could increase the risk of flooding.